danielpepka-wsu/FreeCRM_Base/README.md

-# FreeCRM
+# FreeCICD

-An open-source CRM solution built in C# Blazor WebAssembly using .NET 9.
-You can use this project as-is, or customize it to fit your needs.
-Or, just grab code that you need to use in your project.

-If you want to rename things, you can use the "Rename FreeCRM.exe" console application.
+An open-source solution for managing your Azure CICD pipelines.